ph7klw76/computational_thinking_in_physics/QuantumPhysics_Q1.md

 from scipy.linalg import eigh_tridiagonal
 There are several additional scenarios across quantum mechanics, classical mechanics, and PDE eigenproblems where you can exploit SciPy’s specialized tridiagonal eigensolver such as Quantum harmonic oscillator (1D),Vibrational modes of a linear mass–spring chain, Heat‐equation and etc

+An example of part of code is givem below:

 ```python

 dx = dx_nm*1e-9                    # grid spacing in meters
 prefactor = (hbar**2)/(2*m_star*dx**2)*J_to_eV
 # here prefactor == a in eV
 V = np.where(np.abs(z_nm)<=L/2, 0.0, Delta_Ec)   # potential array V(z_i)
 main_diag = 2*prefactor + V        # length-N array [d₁, d₂, …, d_N]
 off_diag  = -prefactor * np.ones(N-1)  # length-(N-1) array [–a, –a, …]

 from scipy.linalg import eigh_tridiagonal